 2. Adjust Sprinkler Heads

-Remove or correct obstructions that prevent sprinklers from distributing water evenly.
+While examining your sprinkler heads, remove or correct obstructions that prevent sprinklers from distributing water evenly.
 Adjust sprinkler head positions and spray patterns to avoid watering sidewalks or structures and to provide necessary clearance over growing plants.

 3. Check the Pressure

-Pressure can change over time and negatively affect system efficiency.
+Be sure to routinely check the pressure, which can change over time and negatively affect system efficiency.

 4. Install a Rain Shutoff Switch